OSLO - Norway

 Social and ethical procurement

-At the contract management stage, we regularly follow up through reporting based on desktop research, follow-up meetings, documentation review and audits.
-We also regularly exchange with other public buyers and experts to address the systematic challenges in prioritized supply chains.
+At the contract management stage, we regularly follow up through desktop research, follow-up meetings, documentation reviews, and audits.
+We also collaborate with other public buyers and experts to address systematic challenges in prioritized supply chains.
+Based on risk assessments, our prioritized categories in citywide framework agreements include ICT equipment (mobiles, tablets, and PCs), batteries (for electric vehicles and ICT), food (fruits, vegetables, raw materials), medical equipment (disposable gloves), and textiles (workwear).
+This prioritization entails closer contract follow-up, collaboration with external experts, and the development of criteria to address systematic challenges.

-Through our membership at Ethical Trade Norway, the City of Oslo wishes to signal a strengthened commitment to work for ethical trade through procurement.
-Our annual member report to Ethical Trade Norway 2019 is available at the Report Database at www.etiskhandel.no
+Through our membership in Ethical Trade Norway, the City of Oslo demonstrates a strengthened commitment to ethical trade through procurement.
+Our annual member report to Ethical Trade Norway for 2023 is available in the Report Database at www.etiskhandel.no

 Sustainability Targets